 Camille Wilson began her education in biomedical engineering at Johns Hopkins University where she developed her technical background and her love for technology.
 She then transferred to Texas A&M in Galveston to pursue a degree in maritime administration.
 After working for around three years in the shipping industry in Savannah, she decided to go to law school.
 There she discovered the perfect platform to combine her background in business, love of writing, and passion for science and technology.

 Directly out of law school, after passing both the Florida Bar and the Patent Bar, she worked as a contractor interacting with a team in the Research & Development department at a Fortune 50 Company.
-Because of the collaborative environment, she is listed as an inventor in over twenty patent applications and ten issued patents.
-Over the years, she has drafted over one hundred patent applications, working with a range of inventors from research engineers to start-up companies to solo inventors.
+Because of the collaborative environment, she is listed as an inventor in dozens of patent applications and sixteen issued US patents.
+Over the years, as a patent attorney, she has drafted over one hundred patent applications, working with a range of inventors from research engineers to start-up companies to solo inventors.

 what is your logo? why the chimera?